Arm: Blood supply

 The main artery in the arm is the brachial artery.
-This artery is a continuation of the axillary artery.
+This artery is a big continuation of the axillary artery.
 The point at which the axillary becomes the brachial is distal to the lower border of teres major.
 The brachial artery gives off an unimportant branch, the deep artery of arm.
 This branching occurs just below the lower border of teres major.

 The brachial artery continues to the cubital fossa in the anterior compartment of the arm.
 It travels in a plane between the biceps and triceps muscles, the same as the median nerve and basilic vein.
 It is accompanied by venae comitantes (accompanying veins).
 It gives branches to the muscles of the anterior compartment.
 The artery is in between the median nerve and the tendon of the biceps muscle in the cubital fossa.
 It then continues into the forearm.

 The deep artery of the arm travels through the lower triangular space with the radial nerve.
 From here onwards it has an intimate relationship with the radial nerve.
 They are both found deep to the triceps muscle and are located on the spiral groove of the humerus.
 Therefore, fracture of the bone may not only lead to lesion of the radial nerve, but also haematoma of the internal structures of the arm.
 The artery then continues on to anastamose with the recurrent radial branch of the brachial artery, providing a diffuse blood supply for the elbow joint.